sp18-interns/chirayu-itern/October 2022/11 October 2022/README.md

 5. Ngrok setup

 6. port forwaring for any service
-- Assignments to be submitted at 1 November 2022
+- Assignments to be submitted on 1 November 2022

 ### Doubts